Lucia's Blog: 2016-05-15

 • The parable of the ten minas, usage of money: (Luke 19:11-27).

-All Christians are God's stewards and ought to administer God's grace freely with all diligence.
-In the first century, the apostles would lay their hands on certain Christians to impart a variety of spiritual gifts through the Holy Spirit, (I Corinthians 12:4-11).
+All Christians are God's stewards and ought to administer God's grace freely and diligently.
+In the first century, the apostles would lay their hands on certain Christians to impart various spiritual gifts through the Holy Spirit (I Corinthians 12:4-11).
 And though today we don't have the same "miraculous spiritual gifts," we still have spiritual gifts that we need to manage and use well.
 Consider what Romans 12:6-8 has to say about the best use of God's gifts to us:

 "Since we have gifts that differ according to the grace given to us, each of us is to exercise them accordingly: if prophecy, according to the proportion of his faith; if service, in his serving; or he who teaches, in his teaching; or he who exhorts, in his exhortation; he who gives, with liberality; he who leads, with diligence; he who shows mercy, with cheerfulness."